kulpojke/nr218/project_3.md

     b.
 Working with remote sensing datasets, deriving geophysical properties
     b.
 Dealing with NoData values and masks

-2 .Chain together commands in order to achieve desired outcomes
+2. Chain together commands in order to achieve desired outcomes
 3. Work with messy data to produce viable analysis to real world problems

 ## Provide written responses to the following Questions [2 pts]

 1. What are the differences between vector and raster data?
 2. Give 3 examples of real-world data that are best described by (A) Vector datasets, and (B) Raster datasets.
-Explain your reasoning
+Explain your reasoning.
 3. What is the importance of pixel size and spatial resolution in raster data?
 4. What are some common types of raster data used in GIS?
 Hint: we have worked with many of them in the class so far.